Sam Loves Stories

 What might seem monotonous to outsiders was for Sam structure, safety, and predictability.
 In a world that is often chaotic and incomprehensible, these stories were his constant.

-The Discovery of Social Stories
+The Discovery of Companion Stories

 The idea was simple: What if we could write stories for Sam that explained exactly what would happen in an unfamiliar situation?